DuoConsulting/duo_foundation/README.md

 # Duo Foundation

-A custom starter theme for Drupal 8 that incorporates a component library and living style guide, and is based on Foundation 6.5.3.
+A custom starter theme for Drupal 8 that incorporates a component library and living style guide, and is based on **Foundation 6.5.3**.
+When developing a new theme, clone this theme and rename it appropriately for the new site.
+Search for all filenames that include `duo_foundation` and all instances of code that include the string `duo_foundation` and replace them with your new theme machine name.

+This theme is **not intended to be used as a parent theme**, so it is not necessary to have a copy of this theme in your project once you have cloned it.

 ## Foundation